climateset/climateset.github.io/index.md

 *The [3D Earth System Model visualization](https://www.pik-potsdam.de/en/news/latest-news/fast-comprehensive-potsdam-earth-model-poem-ready-for-use) was created by Boris Sakschewski, used with permission.*

+# Why Climate Model Data?
+Most recent works are building upon ERA5 data, i.e. reanalysis data or "past observational data" that was enhanced by numerical modelling.
+However, we need to train Large ML Climate Models, on *climate model* data, such as CMIP6.
+Why?
+Because of Climate Change!
+Climate change means that our data distributions are shifting over the next decades.
+If we want to be able to address any questions related to our future climate (which is important for climate change adaptation!), we need to train our models on climate model data.
+ClimateSet is providing a range of climate scenarios and climate models, so we can capture the uncertainty about our future climate, as well as the uncertainty of climate models themselves.

 # Related Work
 ![ClimateSet Related Work](./AIWeatherClimateFigure.png)
 Depending on your specific task, there might be other datasets that are more suitable for you.
 We are providing a list of different climate model datasets and tools here that might be helpful to you.
 Feel free to reach out to us if you think there is a dataset or ML model that is missing in our figure.
-(We are only including datasets and ML models that operate on a global scale, using reanlysis or climate model data).
+(We are only including datasets and ML models that operate on a global scale, using reanalysis or climate model data).

 *The figure was inspired by [Mukkavilli et al. (2023)](https://arxiv.org/abs/2309.10808).*